Mike Tyson: I didn't think I'd survive my 30s

 But Tyson did display some of the discipline that was sorely missing during his downfall.

-Asked twice who he would have liked to have hit outside the ring, Tyron refused to take the bait.
+Asked twice who he would have liked to have hit outside the ring, Tyson refused to take the bait.

 "I'll take the fifth on that," he said with a smile.